Saiqua29/sql_retail_sales_p1/README.md

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/saiqua-shaikh-b28682124/)

-Thank you for your support, and I look forward to connecting with you!
+Thank you for having a look at my repository, I look forward to connecting with you!